Reyhaneesmailizadeh/SLOTMFound/README.md

 ### Key features

-- ThickFound is the RetFound-Fundusو which is fine-tuned on 1469 thickness maps with self-supervised learning
+- ThickFound is the RetFound-Fundus, which is fine-tuned on 1469 thickness maps with self-supervised learning
 - ThickFound has been validated in MS disease detection tasks
 - ThickFound can be efficiently adapted to customised tasks